The physical aspect of erectile dysfunction is a failure to get an erection or have an ejaculation.

-Products that increase the blood flow could help.
+Products that increase blood flow could help.
 Nitric oxide is an example.

-However when you remember the connection between your heart and erectile function and dysfunction, you understand why you need to have your physician involved in the search of help and don’t buy any product that promises you the moon.
+However, when you remember the connection between your heart and erectile function and dysfunction, you understand why you need to have your physician involved in the search for help and don’t buy any product that promises you the moon.